-Halloween is almost here, and this year, it’s time to break away from tradition and reprioritize your preparations for October 31st.
+When you celebrate Halloween this year, it’s time to break away from tradition to reprioritize your preparations for All Hallow’s Eve.
 Forget about carving pumpkins, throwing costume parties, or helping the neighborhood trick-or-treaters beat their candy quotas.
-After all, there are vampires to slay.
+There are vampires to slay instead.

-But don't start raiding your kitchen for garlic, or your garden for wooden stakes.
-The vampires that you'll be hunting down aren't undead blood suckers who roam the hills of Transylvania.
-In reality, they're the peripherals attached to your home office computer, and the small kitchen appliances whose digital displays glow all night long on your countertop.
-That's right, folks: we're talking about vampire electronics.
+Before you start raiding your kitchen for garlic or your garden for wooden stakes, we need to clarify that vampires you'll be hunting down are not undead blood sucker-types from Transylvania.
+You need to learn to be on the lookout for “vampire electronics” such as the peripherals attached to your home office computer and the small kitchen appliances with digital displays that glow throughout the night on your countertop.

-Wondering which devices should make it onto your vampire hit list?
+Wondering which devices are the most significant electricity-suckers?
 A good rule of thumb is to target those with digital displays (think clocks and timers) and LED indicator lights that burn brightly day in and day out.
-But there are a host of other power-sucking culprits that don't give tell-tale signs, including TVs, cell phone chargers, and even electric toothbrushes.
+However, there are a host of other power-sucking culprits that do not give telltale signs that each is draining power including TVs, cell phone chargers and even electric toothbrushes.

 An easy way to determine which electronics are indeed vampires is to plug them into a basic electricity usage meter, like the P3 Kill A Watt™.
-This very telling little gadget rats out vampire electronics left and right, by telling you exactly how much power they consume, both on and off duty.
-Just connect the power meter to a wall receptacle, and then plug an appliance into the meter's outlet.
-Remember to take one reading with the appliance running, and another with it turned off – that's where the proof is.
+This very telling little gadget rats out vampire electronics left and right, by providing information about exactly how much power each one consumes, both on and off duty.
+Just connect the electrical tester to a wall receptacle and then plug an appliance into the meter's outlet.
+Remember to take two separate readings for comparison — one with the appliance running, and another with it turned off.

-On the other hand, if you're a more aggressive vampire slayer who prefers to dispense with the detective work and cut right to the chase, then just plug your office and home theater peripherals into an intuitive surge protector like the Smart Strip.
-Smart power strips are designed to differentiate between primary devices like computers and HDTVs, and secondary devices like printers, scanners, DVD players, and video game systems.
+On the other hand, if you're a more aggressive vampire slayer who prefers to kick the detective work to the curb and cut right to the chase, then just plug your office and home theater peripherals into an intuitive surge protector like the Smart Strip®.
+Smart power strips are designed to differentiate between primary devices like computers and HDTVs, as well as secondary devices like printers, scanners, DVD players and video game systems.

 Why do they need to tell them apart?
-Because when a smart power strip senses that a primary device has been turned off, it automatically cuts power to all of the vampirical accessory electronics that are connected to it.
-After all, there's no reason why you should let your printer and speakers get away with murder if your PC is turned off.
+Because when a smart power strip senses that a primary device has been turned off, it automatically cuts power to all the vampirical accessory electronics that are connected to it.
+After all, there's no reason why you should let your printer and speakers continue to drain both your electrical energy and bank account if your PC is turned off.